BadIdeaFactory/corporate/documents/operating.md

 might be projects utilized by the Corporate Overlords to execute on company policy, or simply be projects that the Corporate Overlords decide to develop without a concept of individual ownership.

+### Evaluating Ideas
+Anybody can build anything they want at any time, but in order for something to become an official BIFFUD project it must be formally adopted by the Corporate Overlords during a plotting session.
+The determination of what makes a project a BIFFUD project is ultimately determined by that process, but in the spirit of framing the conversation, the following questions are recommended.

+1. How is this project a bad idea?
+2. Does it make you thinking face emoji?
+3. Is it realistic to implement through BIFFUD?
+4. If the project were a character in Dungeons and Dragons, what would it's alignment be?

+The BIFFUD brand deserves compelling answers to questions 1 and 2.
+Projects should be realistic to implement, and should either be "Chaotic Good", "Neutral Good", or "Chaotic Neutral".
+All of these data points simply serve as guidance.
+The ultimate decision of what projects should be adopted falls on the Corporate Overlords.

+### Intellectial Property / Internet Protocol
+The following numbered clauses apply to all BIFFUD projects unless explicitly approved otherwise by the Corporate Overlords during project approval or at a later date during a plotting session.

+1. Everything contributed to a BIFFUD project must be developed in the open and licensed under Apache 2.0.

+2. All BIFFUD projects must have the language written in `documents/contributing_addition.md` inserted into a CONTRIBUTING.md file at the root level of the project unless explicitly approved otherwise by the Corporate Overlords during project approval or at a later date during a plotting session.

+3. Copyright for all potential code or other creative works with a BIFFUD project must be granted to BIFFUD before it can be incorporated into a project, unless the Beastmaster gives their approval.

 ---------------------------------------------------------------------
 SECTION 4: 💵💵💵 MONEY 💵💵💵